-This section of the comprehensive annual financial report of the Colorado River Commission (Commission) presents management's overall analysis of financial activities for the fiscal year ended June 30, 2009.
+This section of the Comprehensive Annual Financial Report (CAFR) of the Colorado River Commission (Commission) presents management's overall analysis of financial activities for the fiscal year ended June 30, 2010.
 This information will provide a more complete picture of Commission activities when read in conjunction with the financial statements, notes to the financial statements and letter of transmittal.